ManuGithubSteam/Slic3rSettings_Prusa_Different_Filaments/README.md

-# RealFilamentSlic3rSettings
+# RealFilament/ FlexiSmart -Slic3rSettings

-Here I share my configs of my 3d Printer with the Real Filament (PETG) brand, cause there are hard to find.
+Here I share my configs of my 3d Printer with the Real Filament (PETG) brand and the FlexiSmart TPU brand, cause there are hard to find.
 It a lot of trail an error to get it right.

+Be aware, that every printer is dirrent not only in brand but also in bulding so the values will never be a 100% fit.
+But this fits MY Prusa i3 MK3 the best.

 ## What?

 Its hard to find the perfect settings for filament online.
 Its even harder, to find setting for the "Real Filement" brand as it is some kind of Noname.
+Same goes for FlexiSmat (Their factory Settings are just a start and did not work for me at all.)

 But that has is advantages like a lower price and still very good quality.